Louisville BBQ man who was fatally shot when police dispersed crowd used to feed officers for free - Local News 8

 Kentucky, like other states, has had protests stemming from the the death of 46-year-old George Floyd at the hands of Minneapolis police last week.
 But Louisville protesters have also voiced anger over the March death of Breonna Taylor, an emergency medical technician who was shot multiple times when three LMPD officers entered her apartment by force to serve a search warrant.

-Police and National Guard units around 12:15 a.m. early Monday were sent to clear a large crowd in the parking lot where McAtee sold his BBQ at his stand.
+Police and National Guard units around 12:15 a.m. early Monday were sent to clear a large crowd in the parking lot where McAtee sold his BBQ at a store front.

 “Officers and soldiers begin to clear the lot and at some point were shot at,” Conrad told reporters.
 “Both LMPD and National Guard members returned fire.
 We have one man dead at the scene.”